← Back to Blog

 Account Minimum: $0

-thinkorswim remains the gold standard for options trading.
-The platform offers professional-grade tools including advanced charting, Options AI (automated strategy builder), virtual trading, and exceptional risk analysis.
+Since Charles Schwab acquired TD Ameritrade, thinkorswim remains the gold standard for options trading.
+The platform offers 400+ technical indicators, thinkScript for custom algorithms, Stock Hacker for scanning, and paperMoney for risk-free practice.
 The learning curve is steeper than simple apps, but the power is unmatched.
+Schwab's Trade Desk team offers 24/7 support from trading specialists.

 Account Minimum: $0